 Kenyan athletics is nevertheless struggling to rebuild a reputation tarnished by doping and corruption.

 - Bloody attacks -

-Kenya has suffered a series of terror attacks, the deadliest being on August 7, 1998 when massive truck bombings against the US embassy in Nairobi killed 213 people and wounded 5,000.
+Kenya has suffered a string of terror attacks, the deadliest on August 7, 1998 when massive truck bombings against the US embassy in Nairobi killed 213 people and wounded 5,000.
 It was claimed by Al-Qaeda.

-In September 2013 Islamist gunmen stormed Nairobi's Westgate mall, killing at least 67 people.
-And in April 2015 another Shabaab attack killed 148 people at the university in Garissa, eastern Kenya.
+In September 2013, Islamist gunmen stormed Nairobi's Westgate mall, killing at least 67 people.
+In April 2015 another Al-Shabaab attack killed 148 at a university in Garissa, eastern Kenya.